Chartered College of Teaching: History

 The college created a system for the formal examination and qualification of secondary school teachers.
 It was also one of the first bodies to examine and provide certificates for secondary school pupils of both sexes, from all over England and Wales, in a wide variety of subjects.
 In 1873 it became the first institution to appoint Professors of Education.

 During the 1870s the college helped to establish education as a subject worthy of study at university level, resulting in the appointment of Joseph Payne as the first Professor of Education in 1873.
 The power to appoint Professors of Education is recognised in the college's current royal charter.
 Frances Buss (1827–1894) and Sir John Adams (1857–1934) were also connected to the college.
 During the 1950s the college pioneered management training schemes for teachers (at the time these were known as school administration courses).

 On 21 February 1981 the college was granted armorial bearings.

 Until 2016 the college awarded a range of professional qualifications for teachers aligned to university qualifications up to and including doctoral fellowships.

 The college's patron was Prince Philip, Duke of Edinburgh.
+Following his death, Princess Beatrice became the college's patron.